VIDAL-Antoine/jlptexplorer/README.md

-# game-gramexplorer
+# jlptexplorer
-Personal project to practice react
+Personal project to practice the MERN stack

+- Stores japanese grammar points from the JLPT on the server : this includes extracts from video games
+- Display the grammar point and the video extracts on the browser